onyx-platform/onyx-etl/src/leiningen/new/onyx_etl/README.md

 lein run {{app-name}}.launcher.local-runner --help
 ```

 Then proceed to read the rest of the documentation below.
+When you find that the prewritten Onyx job isn't as expressive as you need, generate your Onyx job with `--job-file my_job.clj`.
+You can read more about code generation below, but it's worth calling out early in the README.

 ## Examples